 - We analyse online threats, not threat actors.
 We are researchers and don’t serve the needs of governments or law enforcement.

 - After reporting our findings, we repeat our scans to track progress.
 We, therefore, need to store data and log our activities.
 We may also need this data in case of a dispute.
-We minimize the amount of personal information we gather and store and are aware that an IP address can also be perceived as personally identifiable information.
-We believe that our processing of personally identifiable information is proportional to our aim to protect much more sensitive personal data in the systems at stake.
+We minimize the amount of personal data we gather and store and are aware that an IP address can also be perceived as information relating to an identified or identifiable natural person.
+We believe that our processing of this data is proportional to our aim to protect much more sensitive personal data in the systems at stake.

 - During our research, we inform the broader security community and the media about our findings only on a statistical basis: just numbers, no names, or other identifiable information.
 We close all research projects with a report, which can be downloaded from divd.nl and is under Creative Commons Licence.